The Golden Triangle, India: a first-timer's guide

 How to plan a Golden Triangle tour?

-Day 1: New Delhi
+Start in New Delhi

 At its hub, the royal mall, Rajpath, runs from the palatial Rashtrapati Bhavan, in the west, to the India Gate war memorial in the east.
-Its wide, grassy margins are a popular meeting place for families, picnickers and courting couples.
+It's wide, grassy margins are a popular meeting place for families, picnickers and courting couples.

 North of the Rajpath lies busy Connaught Place, one of the city’s most important hubs for dining and drinking; further south, Khan Market is a more chilled-out version of the same, with some great sights on its periphery.